AlexanderBeck0/CS509Project/README.md

 An active seller can unpublish an active item that does not have any current bids.
 Unpublishing an item makes the item inactive.

-#### Request Account Unfreeze

-If a seller's account is frozen, the seller can request it be unfrozen by Admin.

 #### Request Item Unfreeze

-If a seller's item is frozen, and the seller themselves are not frozen, the seller can request the item be unfrozen by Admin.
+If a seller's item is frozen, the seller can request the item be unfrozen by Admin.

 ### Buyer